-Initially, you will be contacted in the first week by the TLR Family Liaison to give you an update on your loved one and his status in treatment.
+Initially, you will be contacted in the first week by someone from our clinical team to give you an update on your loved one and his status in treatment.
 If a client is admitted over the weekend, the call may not be made until the following Monday or Tuesday.
-You will again be contacted after his Bridge assessment is complete to inform you of who the client’s primary counselor will be as he transitions into regular programming.

 Thereafter, the client’s counselor will contact the designated family members regarding the client’s progress.
 The Family Liaison will also be in communication with family in regard to TLR Family Program and other needs or resources for support.

 If more than one family member or blended family wants updates, will his counselor call each member?